carlodavid012/100-Days-Of-ML-Code/README.md

 **Today's Progress** : Learned about Linear Regression with multiple variables, Polynomial Regression, Feature Scaling, Normal Equation and best practices in implementing linear regression.
 I  also learned using Octave and did some basic operations, plotting data, control statements and vectorization.

-**Thoughts** : Some concepts are quite difficult but I'm able to get it.
+**Thoughts** : Some concepts are quite difficult at first but I'm able to understand it.

 **Link of work**: [Machine Learning Coursera Week 2](https://www.coursera.org/learn/machine-learning/)